2025-09-25

 Technically, it's a flawless production.
 It's visually elegant, in part due to the beautiful setting in an Italian mansion, and in part due to the analytic, sometimes intrusive camera work, that uses a lot of symmetry and perfect side-shots.
 The acting is nuanced, precise, and highly intense at times.
 The dialogue is disturbing, the actions performed are even more disturbing, and the high level of realism is, yes, very disturbing.

-Key to unlocking "Salo" is understanding the situation: By the end of 1943, Italian dictator Benito Mussolini was already imprisoned, and allied forces had entered Italian main land.
+Key to unlocking "Salo" is understanding the situation: By the end of 1943, Italian dictator Benito Mussolini was already imprisoned, and Allied forces had entered Italian main land.
 In the movie, a group of rich, powerful people with inherent ties to the fascist republic are celebrating their own downfall.
 The bomber planes are literally above them, signalling the arrival of necessary, violent change.
 These people have nowhere to go, they know nothing else.
 Starting a new life is impossible, and would also mean questioning everything that led up to this point.
-Unable to let go, and trapped by who they are, there's nothing left but to uphold the facade, and go on and on and on, into ultimate darkness...
+Unable to let go, and trapped by who they are, there's nothing left but to uphold the facade, and go on and on and on, only to be replaced by their own kind...

 Director Pier Paolo Pasolini was born in 1922, lived through World War II, was openly homosexual, marxist, and a couple of other things, and became an important intellectual figure of post-war Europe - he certainly had a word or two to say about Nazi Germany, fascist Italy, and "the powers that be".